The top three things, that people do not understand about OpenID Connect.

 Misunderstanding 1: “We already got OAuth, so we don’t need OpenID Connect”

 Great, that you have OAuth.
 If you have it long enough, you probably have a big API portfolio and have very likely come across the need to expose customer data, employee data or partner data.
-Take a look at this article explaining what is customer data if you struggle to understand the importance and need for this data.
 You need to expose the data so you wrote one or multiple APIs to deliver person attributes.
 The Person API – every company creates an API with data about the people it deals with.
 Sometimes this API is called a customer API, an employee API, a user API or a me API.
 This API delivers data about a person – not about any person – but just about the person that is currently logged in.
 This API delivers identity information, including the name, the email address and a profile picture.
 One aspect of OpenID Connect is the attempt to standardize this kind of API.
 In OpenID Connect this standardized API is called

 Misunderstanding 2:“OpenID Connect is an authentication standard”